macbre/actions-index-digest/README.md

 ### Asserting using number of issues reported

-Later on you in your GitHub Actions workflow can get and assert on number of issues reported by `index-digest`:
+Later on you in your GitHub Actions workflow can get and **assert on number of issues reported by `index-digest` and brake the CI pipeline**:

 ```yaml
     - name: Verify index-digest results